magento/knowledge-base/src/troubleshooting/general/mbi-data-discrepancies.md

 ---
 title: "MBI: Data discrepancies"
-labels: "Magento Business Intelligence,data discrepancies,troubleshooting"
+labels: Magento Business Intelligence,data discrepancies,troubleshooting
 ---

 Do the numbers on a certain report look inaccurate?
 Do you see unexpected NULL values?
 If you see something that doesn’t seem quite right, we recommend using these resources to help you troubleshoot: